Teresa Tomlinson

 Teresa Pike Tomlinson (born February 19, 1965) is an American politician and attorney.
-A member of the Democratic Party, she was elected and served as the 69th Mayor of Columbus, Georgia in 2010.
+She is a member of the Democratic Party.
+She was elected and served as the 69th Mayor of Columbus, Georgia, in 2010.
 On January 3, 2011, she was sworn in as the city's first female mayor.

-On May 20, 2014, she was re-elected to a second term with 62% of the vote, making her the first Mayor since the city's consolidation in 1971 to win re-election in a contested race.
+On May 20, 2014, she was re-elected to a second term with 62% of the vote, making her the first mayor since the city's consolidation in 1971 to win re-election in a contested race.
+She unsuccessfully ran for U.S. Senate against Republican incumbent David Perdue in the 2020 election, losing the Democratic primary to Jon Ossoff.

 Early life and education

-Tomlinson is a 1983 graduate of Chamblee High School in Atlanta, Georgia.
+In 1983, Tomlinson graduated from Chamblee High School.
 She earned a Bachelor of Arts degree from Sweet Briar College in Virginia and a Juris Doctor from the Emory University School of Law.

-Career
+Legal and philanthropic career

 Legal and Philanthropic Work

-Tomlinson worked as an attorney at the firm Pope, McGlamry, Kilpatrick, Morrison and Norwood for sixteen years, and eventually became the firm's first female partner.
-She served as Executive Director of MidTown, Inc., a non-profit community renewal organization, from 2006 until 2010.
+In 1991, Tomlinson began her career at the firm Pope, McGlamry, Kilpatrick, Morrison and Norwood as an attorney, and in 1998, she became a partner there.

-In 2015, after the announcement of the potential closure of her undergraduate alma mater, Sweet Briar College, Tomlinson and other alumnae raised $28.5 million in order to fulfill the terms of a court approved settlement, which prevented the college from closing.
-She was a primary witness in the court case that was successful before the Virginia Supreme Court and was involved in discussions with the Virginia Attorney General's Office regarding the saving of the college.
+In May of 2015, Tomlinson gave the graduation speech at Sweet Briar College weeks after the college’s leadership had voted to close the college.
+In June of 2015, she and others were appointed to the newly configured Sweet Briar Board of Trustees by a settlement agreement approved by the Bedford County, Virginia Circuit Court.
+Tomlinson was elected Chair of the Board and served in that position until July 2018 helping to restructure the College.

-On January 7, 2019, Tomlinson joined the law firm Hall Booth Smith, P.C., as a partner specializing in complex litigation, crisis management and strategic solutions.
+On January 7, 2019, Tomlinson joined the law firm Hall Booth Smith, P.C., as a partner specializing in complex litigation, crisis management, and strategic solutions.
+On February 8, 2024, Teresa Tomlinson was lead trial counsel for the Plaintiff Christina Necole Vazquez Klecha who received a jury award of $20.7 million for the wrongful death of her father, George ("Bick") Hale Bickerstaff, III.
+The case involved the shooting death of Mr. Bickerstaff immediately following a dispute regarding land use and sale.
+Mr. Bickerstaff was 60 years old at the time he was fatally shot.
+The case was tried in Columbus, Georgia, in the United States District Court for the Middle District of Georgia.